 - Your medication is not controlling your ADHD symptoms: If you notice that your ADHD symptoms have not improved or are only slightly better since you started taking your medication, it may be time for your doctor to adjust your medication dosage or to try an alternative medication.

 - Your ADHD symptoms have returned: Often, a medication that once controlled your ADHD symptoms can begin to be less effective.
 Your body may have developed a tolerance to the medication you are using.

 This is perfectly normal and you may require a higher dosage or a switch in medication.
 Do not do this by yourself.
 Always consult with a qualified healthcare professional before making any changes.

-Your ADHD medications do not “work for long enough” or “work for longer than I want.”
+- Your ADHD medications do not “work for long enough” or “work for longer that I want.”
 Generally, as regards how quickly they release into the bloodstream and the duration of their effect, ADHD medications interact with your body in one of two ways.

 Some medications are absorbed into the bloodstream immediately and provide a relatively short duration of symptom relief (4-6 hours), while others release into the bloodstream over an extended period of time and provide longer periods of symptom relief (8-12 hours).

 Start Your Personalized Mental Health Treatment Today.
 Get Better Faster from the Comfort of Home.

 ADHD is a complex medical condition, with symptoms that vary from individual to individual.
 There are many different medications that can be used to relieve these symptoms and choosing the right medication for you may not be simple.
 Genetic testing for ADHD medication may be able to help both you and your health care provider with this process.

 Genetic testing for ADHD medication, i.e. dna swab test for ADHD medication, is simple and painless.
 A DNA swab is used to collect your saliva for DNA analysis.